MatthiasGwiozda/shopping-list/notes/testcases/shoppingList.md

     - The items in the deactivated static list should not be used in the generated list.
     But it may appear, when it is used in a meal or another static list.

+- Generate a Shoppinglist.
+Now mark the text in the textarea and right - click it.
+Click on "copy"
+    - The text should be saved in the clipboard.